rdfostrich/article-iswc2019-journal-ostrich/content/storage.md

 ## Hybrid Multiversion Storage Approach
 {:#storage}

-In order to achieve evaluate all query types efficiently, we introduce a hybrid IC/CB/TB storage solution.
+In order to efficiently evaluate all query types, we introduce a hybrid IC/CB/TB storage solution.
-Our approach consists of an initial dataset snapshot---stored in [HDT](cite:cites hdt)---followed by a delta chain.
+Our approach consists of an _initial dataset snapshot_---stored in [HDT](cite:cites hdt)---followed by a _delta chain_.
 The delta chain uses multiple compressed B+Trees for a TB-storage strategy (similar to [X-RDF-3X](cite:cites xrdf3x)), applies dictionary-encoding to triples, and stores additional metadata to improve lookup times.